wolfgarbe/PruningRadixTrie/README.md

 ### Dictionary

-Terms.txt contains 6 million unigrams and bigrams derived from English Wikipedia, with term frequency counts used for ranking
+Terms.txt contains 6 million unigrams and bigrams derived from English Wikipedia, with term frequency counts used for ranking.
+But you can use any frequency dictionary for any language and domain of your choice.

 ### Blog Posts
 [The Pruning Radix Trie — a Radix trie on steroids](https://medium.com/@wolfgarbe/the-pruning-radix-trie-a-radix-trie-on-steroids-412807f77abc)<br>